 Can I use oil instead of butter?

 If we were talking about other recipes I might not recommend you to do so.
 Butter and oil behave differently and can lead to very different results.
-Even solid and melted butter behave differently (You can read about that on this brioche with sourdough discards recipe).
+Even solid and melted butter behave differently (You can read about that in this brioche with sourdough discards recipe).

 But for this recipe, butter is not the key ingredient so you can substitute it for oil.
 I have tried using olive oil and it also makes delicious bread!